-In this article we will discuss why schema markup is an integral component of your SEO strategy and how it can drive business results.
+In this article, we will discuss why schema markup is an integral component of your SEO strategy and how it can drive business results.
 We’ll cover the basics of what schema markup is and how it allows content to be understood by machines.
 Schema markup has been in the news a lot lately, and we’ll highlight key articles demonstrating that schema markup is taking off this year.
 Finally, we’ll outline how schema markup can have a measurable impact on your business and provide actionable steps you can take to get started right away.

 This article is based on information presented during a webinar on January 22, 2020, co-hosted by Martha van Berkel from Schema App and Samantha Pena from Conductor.
-Feel free to watch the original webinar in full.

 If you want to dive in and get started on your schema markup strategy, check out this post for a more detailed how-to.